Sefi100/template/README.md

 # Python in the lab
-intro package for using Python as a lab experiment evaluating tool
+Intro package for using Python as a lab experiment evaluating tool.